princenitc/checking/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-NITC Mess Manager is a web application through which mess administrator of NITC mess will be able to manage the student entries and monthly bills.
+NITC Mess Manager is a web application through which mess administrator of NITC mess will be able to manage the student entries and monthly billsk and students can check their bills, choose their mess etc.